openforge/rock-the-steps-app/README.md

 # Architecture

 This project uses Ionic Framework for the majority of screens and overlays; and uses Phaser for the gameplay itself.
 Please see corresponding documentation on their respective websites.

-Some caveats:

-1. We're not yet using tilemaps.
-This game is a port from .lua originally, so we're still in the process of updating it to Phaser Best Practices

-# Roadmap / TODO (High Level)

-1. Update to use Phaser Tilemap
-2. Update all classes to properly map the Phaser sprite and the class itself
-3. Update the BELL and PIGEON POOP to fall from sky (for an extra dynamic)

 # LICENSE